Secrets of Indochina

 Close by Danang is China Beach, immortalised for many by the US television show and still one of the most spectacular beaches in Asia.
 Also nearby are the Marble Mountains, the 5 craggy limestone peaks that are said to represent the 5 elements of the universe.
 A climb inside through the hundreds of natural caves and grottoes is a must.

-On arrival in Danang, visit Cham Museum then continue to Hoi An Ancient town with photos stop en-route at Marble Mountain and China Beach, if requested.
-Enjoy lunch at local restaurant in Da Nang or en-route, where suitable.
-Check in to your chosen hotel in Da Nang/Hoi An then rest of day is at leisure.
-Dinner is on your own.
-Overnight in Da Nang or Hoi An for three nights
+On arrival in Danang, visit the Cham Museum then continue to the ancient town of Hoi An with photo stops en-route at Marble Mountain and China Beach.
+Enjoy lunch at a local restaurant in Danang or en-route.
+Check in to your hotel in and the rest of day is at leisure.

 Boutique Hoi An